Can you get a backdated sick note? What UK law actually says.

 Sick Note Guide

-Explains the legal position on backdated sick notes in the UK
+Explains the legal position on backdated sick notes under UK law

-Covers what evidence a doctor needs to backdate a certificate
+Covers what clinical evidence a doctor needs to backdate a certificate

 The Legal Position